markekraus/PSRAW/docs/PrivateFunctions/Request-RedditOAuthTokenRefresh.md

 ```

 ## DESCRIPTION
 Requests an OAuth Access Token from Reddit using the `refresh_token` grant flow.
 Only `RedditOAuthToken` Access Tokens requested using the `code` grant flow can use this method.
-This works be sending the `refresh_token` stored in the `RefreshCrednetial` property of the `RedditOAuthToken` object to request a new Access token.
+This works be sending the `refresh_token` stored in the `RefreshCredential` property of the `RedditOAuthToken` object to request a new Access token.

 This function is essentially a convenience wrapper for `Invoke-WebRequest` and returns a `Microsoft.PowerShell.Commands.BasicHtmlWebResponseObject` that results from the Auth Token Request.